aws/aws-parallelcluster/docs/configuration.rst

 ephemeral_dir
 """""""""""""
-If instance store volumes exist, this is the path/mountpoint they will be mounted on.
+If instance store volumes exist, this is the path/mountpoint where they will be mounted.

 Defaults to /scratch. ::